-Plungers may be of various types like a solid plunger, brush plunger, pad plunger, and continuous flow plunger.
+Plungers may be of various types like solid plungers, brush plungers, pad plungers, and continuous flow plungers.
 Their working philosophy is almost similar.
-Plunger lift is a great solution for artificial lift.
+A Plunger lift is a great solution for artificial lifts.
 Plunger lift services are very popular as it is cost-effective.

-Gas lift is an artificial lift solution where the load on the reservoir is reduced by injecting gas and pushing the product to the surface.
+A gas lift is an artificial lift solution where the load on the reservoir is reduced by injecting gas and pushing the product to the surface.
 Gas injection increases the gas-liquid ratio which decreases the gas, oil, and water mixture density.
 Gas lift installations have the capability to manage abrasive materials like sand.
-This type of artificial lift system is used in low-productivity, high-gas/oil ratio-wells, or deviated wellbores.
+This type of artificial lift system is used in low-productivity, high-gas/oil ratio wells, or deviated wellbores.

 A pressurized gas (usually Carbon dioxide or nitrogen) is sent into the well which pressurizes the well and forces the liquid to reach the equipment and surface piping.
 Gas lift valves are installed at calculated depths for injecting the high-pressure gas into the tubing.

 Gas lifts provide a very good artificial lift performance and their production can range from hundreds to several thousand barrels of fluid per day.
 Fig. 2 below shows typical components of a gas lift system: